Photo: WFP/Julian Frank/2021

 Nutrition Support

 WFP supports millions of women and children through food and nutrition aid.
-In 2022, WFP supported over 3 million children and pregnant and breastfeeding women through nutrition programs.
+In 2023, WFP supported nearly 3 million children and women through malnutrition services.

 Photo: WFP/Julian Frank